 - Increase in sales

 - Marketing automation

 - Event marketing

 - Client interaction tracking

-With such advanced marketing tools, you can run specific marketing campaigns, use targeting, track the progress of each interaction, and, subsequently, better respond to your clients’ needs.
-Also, you’ll be able to know your target audience and improve its engagement.
-The automation feature will make all the aforementioned much easier.
+With such advanced marketing tools, you can run targeted marketing campaigns, track the progress of each interaction, and better respond to your clients’ needs.
+You'll also be able to understand your target audience and improve engagement.
+The automation feature makes this all much easier too.

-Knowing in what direction your business is moving and what your current progress has always been important.
-Without this information, it is impossible to understand whether you’re standing still or moving forward.
-That is why report building has become one of the core features of CRM software.
-These are the tools giving you statistics on your performance:
+Knowing what direction your business is moving and your current progress toward that goal has always been important.
+Without this information, it's impossible to understand whether you’re standing still or moving forward.
+That's why report building has become one of the core features of CRM software.
+These are the tools that give you statistics on your performance:

 - Pipeline forecasting